 Looking to host your own Easter egg hunt this weekend?
 We’ve got plenty of great Easter toys to get your Easter-themed party going!

 This Good Friday bun is an Easter favourite in countries like the UK, Ireland and Australia.
 If like us, you and your kids will be tucking into some delicious hot cross buns this weekend, you might be wondering what’s the meaning behind them.
 It’s thought that hot cross buns were designed to represent Jesus’ crucifixion, but original recipes were actually created without dairy products - which are forbidden during Lent.

-Now you know the story behind these four Easter traditions, you’ll be able to explain them to your kids during their Easter-themed activities this weekend!
+Now you know the story behind these four Easter traditions and why we celebrate Easter, you’ll be able to explain them to your kids during their Easter-themed activities this weekend!

-If you’re looking for fun gifts (perhaps to fill up an Easter basket) or party accessories for Easter weekend, try out our brand new Kids Toy Generator!
+If you’re looking for fun gifts (perhaps to fill up an Easter basket) or party accessories for the Easter weekend, try out our Kids Toy Generator!
 In just a few questions, the generator will hand-pick suitable toys based on your answers, taking into account your children’s personality and interests!